abstractfactory/labs/python/messaging/chat/README.md

 > Instant messaging for Apps - http://jaxenter.com/an-introduction-to-scriptable-sockets-with-zeromq-49167.html

-An illustration of a simple human-to-human messaging application, made to explore the possibility of whether or not a similar approach can be taken in the design of computer-to-computer messaging.
+An illustration of a simple human-to-human messaging application, made to explore the possibility of whether or not a similar approach can be taken in the design of computer-to-computer messaging, in a Service-oriented architecture.

 ### Language